Heatblur-Simulations/f-4e-manual/src/intro/foreign.md

 Amidst the ever-evolving landscape of military technology, foreign operators of the F-4E undertook comprehensive upgrades and modernization efforts.
 These initiatives were aimed at extending the aircraft's service life and enhancing its combat capabilities.
-The F-4E, with its iconic twin tails and powerful engines, evolved to meet the demands of contemporary warfare, solidifying its place as a venerable platform in the arsenals of its adoptive nations.
+The F-4E, with its powerful engines, evolved to meet the demands of contemporary warfare, solidifying its place as a venerable platform in the arsenals of its adoptive nations.